bobbyrward/Granary/README.markdown

 TODO:

-* Add configuration dialogs
-* Add balloon notification
+* Add balloon notification on new donwload
-* Direct communication with deluge
-* Rss Feed Viewer
+* POSSIBLE: Add uTorrent integration
+* Integrate feed and download history and make it searchable/filterable
+* Add easier ability to test regular expressions
+* Add way to create a regular expression for the user